UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

          * 2: Z axis

       :type axis: integer
-      :arg factor: Only rotate a feaction of the distance to the target vector (0.0 - 1.0)
+      :arg factor: Only rotate a fraction of the distance to the target vector (0.0 - 1.0)
       :type factor: float

    .. method:: getAxisVect(vect)